You are likely to have broken bones after a bike accident

 As a cyclist, it can be freeing going for a ride around Vermont.
 The extensive bike routes from Burlington to Shelburne, VT and the Adirondacks are beautiful.
 Riding a bike along the causeway through Lake Champlain is second to none.
 However, as bike friendly as we try to be- collisions with drivers and poor road conditions still cause bike accidents to happen everyday.

 It doesn’t matter if you were hit by a car, or fell because of poorly engineered infrastructure- you’ll likely have broken bones.
 Cyclists commonly experience broken bones after a bike accident such as: collar bones, broken wrists and arms as a result of the crash.
 Sadly, since cyclists are exposed road users it is likely that they will receive a concussion or nerve damage as a result of the crash.
+Speak to a skilled attorney to learn about what to do if you have broken bones after a bicycle accident in Burlington.
+An experienced bicycle accident attorney could help you seek the compensation you need.

-Common bones to be broken in a bicycle accident
+Common Bones to be Broken in a Bicycle Accident

 As stated earlier the most common broken bones after a bike accident are collar bone, wrist and arm breaks.
 While they may be the most common, there are likely broken bones after a bike accident.